Andrew-Philpott/pig-dice/README.md

   * _Spec: The program should add the turn score to the current players score when they choose to hold._
     * Input: "Current player score at 20, turn score at 10, choose to hold"
     * Output: "player score at 30"

+  * _Spec: The program should be able to reset the turn score to 0._
+    * Input: ""
+    * Output: "0"

 ## Setup/Installation Requirements
 _Clone this repository._